derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

  </transform>
 </emitter>

+The ``envmap`` coordinate system has +Y to the  zenith, -Z towards the north and +X towards the east, which is right-handed.
+A 90 degree rotation about the +X axis therefore rotates the +Z axis towards the zenith and +Y towards the north.

-Target models (vehicles, personnel etc.) should be edited so that they are orientated with +z upwards and such that the normal direction of travel is +x (north in MORTICIA space).
+Target models (vehicles, personnel etc.) should be edited so that they are orientated with +z upwards and such that the normal direction of travel is +x (east in MORTICIA space).
 The model should be implemented as a shapegroup in the Mitsuba scene file.
 This allows for orientation and placement of the entire target model in Mitsuba world coordinates.
 It also allows for multiple instances of the target to be created in the Mitsuba scene file at lower computational cost.